jared-singular/segment-destination-function/README.md

 ```

 Add the following code to your App Immediately after obtaining your Device Identifiers.
 This code will store the current Device Advertising Identifiers in the Segment Identify Traits in a Singular element.
 Retreive the Android AppSetID, and Google Advertising ID in the App prior to Segment or Singular SDK Initialization.
+- See how to retrieve the Google Advertising Id: https://developer.android.com/training/articles/ad-id
-- See How to retreive the AppSetId: https://developer.android.com/training/articles/app-set-id
+- See how to retrieve the AppSetId: https://developer.android.com/training/articles/app-set-id
-- See how to Retrieve the Google Advertising Id: https://developer.android.com/training/articles/ad-id
+- See how to retrieve the Amazon Advertising Identifier (AMID): https://developer.amazon.com/docs/policy-center/advertising-id.html

 > **Note**
 > Obtaining these identifiers usually requires a mmethod outside of the main thread.
 You may need to invoke the following Segment code in the same method.